abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

-When the Buddha taught his Aunt Mahāpajāpatī about the Dhamma in brief, he emphasized non-proliferation or non-complexity as a characteristic that aligns itself with *Dhamma-Vinaya,*the teachings and the discipline.
+When the Buddha taught his Aunt Mahāpajāpatī about the Dhamma in brief, he emphasized non-proliferation or non-complexity as a characteristic that aligns itself with *Dhamma-Vinaya*, the teachings and the discipline.
 We can add our complications and complexities to everything around us and forget that this training, this practice, in and of itself---if we attend to it and maintain our focus---is a natural